 Prescription of antibiotics by the doctors according to patient needs without any indications and involvement of pharmacists in direct sale of drugs to patients increase the problem of antimicrobial resistance.

 Compounding this problem, consumers and the public lack knowledge regarding the appropriate use of antibiotics.

 Self-medication and poor compliance are the other factors responsible for antimicrobial resistance among consumers.
 So, behavioural pattern of the health care providers and consumers is of paramount importance in the emergence of antimicrobial resistance.

 Inadequate national commitment to a comprehensive and coordinated response and ill-defined accountability with respect to antimicrobial use and resistance is an issue to be considered.
 Weak surveillance and regulatory system is also important determinant of antimicrobial resistance.

 The patient remains sick for a longer period thus requiring prolonged treatment usually with expensive and at times toxic drugs which results in increased morbidity and mortality.

-The burden on health system also increases .Hospital acquired infection in vulnerable patients with resistant strains is another major threat in the Indian context.
+The burden on the health system also increases.
+Hospital-acquired infection in vulnerable patients with resistant strains is another major threat in the Indian context.

 The success of treatments such as organ transplantation, cancer chemotherapy and major surgery would be compromised without effective antimicrobials for care and prevention of infections.

-All these have substantial effect on economy at individual level and society level.
+All these have a substantial effect on the economy at the individual level and society level.
 Many infectious diseases risk becoming uncontrollable and could derail the progress made towards reaching the targets of the health-related United Nations Millennium Development Goals set for 2015.